Expert Reviews – Liwonde NP

 The reserve, named after Chief Liwonde who championed the area’s protection, was proclaimed a national park in 1973 to protect the extraordinary biodiversity and conservation potential of this attractive area.
 But decades of mismanagement, poaching and human encroachment followed before the Malawian government finally acknowledged the deteriorating condition of the park and sought assistance to rectify the unsustainable situation.

 With assistance from numerous non-profit and non-governmental organisations a 47km2 fenced sanctuary was created inside the national park, enabling the reintroduction of black rhino.
-Further successful relocations of Cape buffalo, eland, roan antelope, Lichtenstein’s hartebeest and Burchell’s zebra made Liwonde a crucial reservoir of rare species in Malawi.
+Further successful relocations of buffalo, eland, roan antelope, Lichtenstein’s hartebeest and plains zebra made Liwonde a crucial reservoir of rare species in Malawi.
 These positive conservation developments and successful reintroductions culminated in the acclaimed African Parks non-profit taking over the long-term management of the park in 2015.
-Further successful reintroductions of cheetah and lion followed, with wild dog slated to return to Liwonde soon.
+Further successful reintroductions of cheetah, lion and wild dog followed.

 Average Expert Rating